mauro-farina/fastplot/README.md

 pip3 install fastplot
 ```

-Dependencies are: `matplotlib numpy pandas statsmodels`.
+Dependencies are: `matplotlib numpy pandas seaborn`.
 FastPlot requires updated versions of such libraries, so, in case of error try first to upgrade them.
 For `serif` fonts you need `Times New Roman`, that, on Ubuntu, can be installed with:
 ```
 sudo apt-get install msttcorefonts